confluentinc/cp-docker-images/docs/installation/replicator.rst

     Topic: foo.replica     	Partition: 1   	Leader: 1001   	Replicas: 1001,1002    	Isr: 1001,1002
     Topic: foo.replica     	Partition: 2   	Leader: 1002   	Replicas: 1002,1001    	Isr: 1002,1001

 #.
-Now, we will replicate another topic from a different source cluster.
+Now, you will replicate another topic from a different source cluster.

    First, create a new topic on the cluster ``source-b`` and add some data to it.
 Run the following commands to create and verify the topic.
 You should see output similar to steps 4 and 5 above: